Skip to contents

 Postprocessing

 You cannot rely on the normal figure generation and reporting elements.
-In this example we can take the simulated output at the estimation erp and the original data dataset er_data to create meaningful VPCs.
+In this example we can take the simulated output at the estimation erp and the original data dataset er_data to create meaningful diagnostic plots.
 This is because we can link the two datasets using the treat column from the original dataset to the COHORT column in erp$pred:

 df_orig = er_data |>